 Widescreen: This emulator supports widescreen patches.
 To set them up, go into App Settings > Display > Aspect Ratio and set it to your desired aspect (16:9 for something like the Odin or a TV, 20:9 for modern smartphones, etc).
 Then go to App Settings > Display > Enable Widescreen Patches > ON.
 Note this won’t work for some games, and so you’ll have to manually adjust those.
 Most in-game menus will appear stretched, but the gameplay itself A good game to test this with is Okami.
 Note that some games may have built-in widescreen support, like God of War II, which you can find in the game settings menu.

 Nintendo 3DS — Citra (MMJ)

-Citra is the only viable 3DS emulator for Android.
+Citra is the main 3DS emulator for Android.
 In addition to the Play Store version, there is a Citra MMJ version that is more suited for lower-end devices and seems to be updated more frequently than the one you can find in the Play Store.
 There is also a Citra Enhanced app that carries some unique features as well.
 For most of my own personal use, I prefer the Citra MMJ version, so that’s what we’ll focus on in this guide.
 All versions are free.

 - Use Dual Core > ON

 - Screen Layout > Default (one big and one small)

 - Internal Resolution > as desired (and what your device can handle)

 Once you’ve started a game, swipe from the left to bring up the in-game menu.
 This will have a separate set of settings that will be helpful for certain scenarios.
 You can also set up a custom layout to better match the two screens to your device’s screen, and exit the game from this menu.
 To hide the on-screen controls, be sure to enter the in-game menu and select:

 - Settings > Hide Input Buttons > ON